 These Vegan Apple Walnut Cookies are simply wonderful!
 The combination of apples and walnuts creates a delightful flavor profile.
 The sweetness of the apples pairs well with the earthy taste of walnuts.
 Throw in a little cinnamon and you have the perfect vegan cookie!

-This vegan cookie recipe is great to make year round, but it especially nice during the Fall when apples are in season.
-There is not much better to walking into a home with the aromas of apples and cinnamon baking!
+This vegan cookie recipe is perfect to make year-round, but it's especially delightful in the fall when apples are in season.
+There’s nothing better than walking into a home filled with the warm aromas of apples and cinnamon baking!

 Why vegan cookies

-More and more of us are turning to plant-based foods for environmental, ethical and health reasons.
-Vegan desserts are also becoming more popular among non-vegans.
-The desserts are naturally free from common allergens like dairy and eggs, making them a safe choice for individuals with food allergies.
-They are also suitable for those who follow a lactose-free diet.
+More and more people are embracing plant-based foods for environmental, ethical, and health reasons.
+Vegan desserts, in particular, are gaining popularity even among non-vegans.
+These treats are naturally free from common allergens like dairy and eggs, making them a safe option for those with food allergies.
+They’re also ideal for anyone following a lactose-free diet.

 Ingredients